 Ellevest offers retirement planning and retirement account management services that follow the robo-advisor’s portfolio allocation algorithms while also performing periodic adjustments as someone advances toward retirement age.

 Individuals can either open a Roth IRA or SEP IRA account with Ellevest, or they can roll over their 401(k) or 403(b).
 They can also transfer any active IRA account they may have with another provider.

 Ellevest does not charge a percentage fee on the balance it manages for retirement accounts, but users do have to sign up for the Plus or Executive package to be granted access to this service.

 Ellevest Multi-Goal Investing

 Ellevest permits up to six different customized investment accounts, all created to achieve a specific financial goal.
-The robo-advisor is designed to build a portfolio that aims to achieve the goals set on each account, and there’s a wide range of goals users can decide to set, including retirement, starting a business, and taking a vacation or experiencing a one-off adventure.
+The robo-advisor is designed to build a portfolio that aims to achieve the goals set on each account, and there’s a wide range of goals users can decide to set, including retirement, starting a business, taking a vacation, or experiencing a one-off adventure.

 According to Ellevest’s research, the likelihood that users achieve their goals increases when those goals can be measured.
 People feel increasingly motivated when they can continuously see their progress.

 Ellevest’s platform allows users to check their progress via a user-friendly tracking app.